Food Security Initiatives

 Marist College recognizes there may be some students in the College community struggling with adequate access to food.
 The U.S. Department of Agriculture (USDA) defines food insecurity as a lack of consistent access to enough food for an active, healthy life.
 Therefore, the College is taking a proactive approach to addressing student food insecurity/access and you can assist in this endeavor.

 - Donated meal swipes.
-The Swipe It Forward program allows Marist students enrolled in a Marist College dining plan (excludes Anytime Dining Plan) to donate one or more meals from their plan to support other students struggling with food insecurity/access.
-To donate a meal, you would swipe your card at the cashier/greeter station in the Dining Hall, Murray Student Center.
-Meals donated are loaded onto a meal plan card and provided to the Associate Dean of Student Affairs for distribution to students.
+The Swipe It Forward program allows Marist students enrolled in a Marist College dining plan to donate one or more meals from their plan to support other students struggling with food insecurity/access.
+To donate a meal, you would swipe your card at the north entrance cashier/greeter station in the Dining Hall, Murray Student Center.
+Meals donated are loaded onto a dining plan card and provided to the Associate Dean of Student Affairs for distribution to students.

 - Short-term supplemental meal passes.
 The Division of Student Affairs, in cooperation with Marist Dining Services, provides emergency meal passes for students in need.
-Across campus, faculty and administrators who become aware of a student in need of food can forward the name of that student to Steve Sansola, Associate Dean of Student Affairs, who in turn will meet with the student discreetly.
+Across campus, faculty and administrators who become aware of a student in need of food can forward the name of that student to Taylor Milliken, administrative coordinator for the Office of the Associate Dean of Student Affairs, who in turn will arrange to have a staff member meet with the student discreetly.
 The goal of the program is to provide a confidential and efficient way for a student who may be having difficulty finding their next meal receive the help they deserve.

 - Students residing in traditional residence facilities without kitchens are provided access to a designated campus retail dining location and are able to use their dining plan Thrifty Cash for purchases.
 Campus retail hours of service are posted for students via their MyMarist e-mail.

 - Students remaining during breaks on-campus in townhouse residence facilities with kitchens are able to cook on their own.